The initials "SAR" in the name FindMeSAR mean Search And Rescue. The goal of FindMeSAR is to help make for less search

-FindMeSAR is a 'no cost' public service browser app from MappingSupport.com.
-It is intended for use on smartphones and tablets.
+FindMeSAR is intended for use on smartphones and tablets.
 It will run in the browser on a desktop or laptop computer but the location results are unpredictable.

 When you call for help with your cell phone, the person at the other end of the call needs to know your location.
-The FindMeSAR browser app will display:
+The FindMeSAR web app will display:

 1. Your coordinates